barronmr/Biolog_AUC/README.md

 **Code**

-There are 3 scripts required to calculate the AUC values from raw Biolog plate data.
+There are 3 scripts used to calculate the AUC from raw Biolog plate data.
 The order in which they are used is denoted at the beginning of the script name as "step_1", "step_2", and "step_3".

 1. The first script (step_1_read_continuous_biolog_function_mb.R) encodes a function that reads in raw Biolog data files (as excel documents), normalizes the OD595 readings, and returns the file for each bacterial strain as a matrix.
 It also denotes the wells in which the readings went negative after normalization and converts those values to "0".